abhishekpandeyIT/Data-Analyst-Investigate-Dataset/Project_Udacity.md

 ### Research Question 2 (multi-variable exploration):
 >> **Does the combination of age and scholarship have any impact/ relationship with people showing up for appointments or not?**
+>
+> To Answer this question here I'm using `sns.catplot()` function of seaborn library to plot a bar grap between Scholarship-Age and peoples present for their appointments

 ```python